Healthcare

 McGill Student Health Services

-For details regarding services, hours of operation and insurance coverage, please visit the links below.
+For more details about services, hours of operation, and insurance coverage, please visit the units' websites.

 Student Wellness Hub